NeriOliveira/NeriOliveira/README.md

 - 👀 I'm interested in Artificial Intelligence

-- 🌱 I am currently learning Python and Dart
+- 🌱 I am currently learning Dart, Kotlin, Swift and Python with TF

-- 🚀 I'm starting a Startup with a good team
+- 🚀 I'm developing some projects

-- 💙 I'm looking to collaborate on road safety projects or other areas with the aim of helping people
+- 💙 I hope to collaborate with anything that can make a difference in people's lives for the better

-- 🆒I prefer to work in a team
+- 🆒 I prefer to work in a team

-- 📫 You can contact me by LinkedIn or email (patrick.neri.oliveira@gmail)

 - 🌎 I love travel with my wife and spend a time with my family

 - 🎮 I like to play MMORPG

-- 🏄🏽‍♂️When I can, I like to surf and skate
+- 🏄🏽‍♂️ And...
+When I can, I like to surf and skate